 Quick Start

 This section describes a low-overhead way to get started with OnRamp.
 It brings up a one-node Kubernetes cluster, deploys a 5G version of SD-Core on that cluster, and runs an emulated 5G workload against the 5G Core.
-It assumes a low-end server that meets the following requirements:
+It assumes a modest server that meets the following requirements:

-Haswell CPU (or newer), with at least 4 CPUs and 16GB RAM.
+Haswell CPU (or newer), with at least 4 CPU cores (ideally 8) and 16GB RAM (ideally 32GB).

 Clean install of Ubuntu 20.04 or 22.04, with 5.15 (or later) kernel.